 A sewing kit is very easy to find - you can buy this almost anywhere.
 Look for a mini sewing kit that includes needles, scissors, extra buttons, and threads that come in different colors (should match your color theme).
 The scissors will come in handy if you need to snip any loose threads or cut off clothing tags.
 We also recommend taking the extra step to track down a bit of thread that matches your wedding dress, just in case you need to quickly stitch any loose beads or appliques back in place.

 Safety pins are a must-have to any wedding day emergency kit.
-You can buy a whole pack of safety pins that comes with assorted sizes.
-You can use the smaller sized pins to quickly fix any small tear in a bridesmaid’s dress or even your own wedding dress (pin it on the underside of the dress to conceal the pin).
+You can buy a whole pack of safety pins that comes in assorted sizes.
+You can use the smaller-sized pins to quickly fix any small tear in a bridesmaid’s dress or even your own wedding dress (pin it on the underside of the dress to conceal the pin).
 The medium-sized pins can be used to reattach bra or dress straps.
 And the large-sized pins can be used as a substitute for the boutonniere for the groom’s lapel.
 One other use for these safety pins is to sort out the bride’s bustle.
 A lot of wedding dresses have an intricate bustle that needs to be secured in place so you can dance with ease.
-Let your maid of honor (or whoever else is helping your affix the bustle) know that if they’re desperate, they can always safety-pin the skirt in place
+Let your maid of honour (or whoever else is helping your affix the bustle) know that if they're desperate, they can always safety-pin the skirt in place

 Anti-blistering cream or balm

 There is a very high chance that most brides or ladies in weddings are wearing brand new shoes.
-Which means that they probably haven’t properly ‘broken’ their shoes and their feet have just started to adjust with the new shoes.
+This means that they probably haven’t properly ‘broken’ their shoes and their feet have just started to adjust to the new shoes.
 This can cause problems with your feet.
 To save your soles, bring anti-chafing cream or balm with you.
 Simply apply it on your heels and toes before the wedding ceremony so everyone can dance until they drop without any worries of having blisters.

-One of the most common problems that will arise in a wedding are accidental spills and stains on your wedding dress (3,4).
+One of the most common problems that will arise at a wedding is accidental spills and stains on your wedding dress (3,4).
 You’ll be relieved that you will have included a stain remover pen in your wedding day emergency kit.
 But before you apply the stain remover, you should blot the stain with a clean cloth first.
 Be very gentle when blotting the stain, as you wouldn’t want to press too much on the delicate fabric.
 Once the stain feels dry, treat the area with the stain remover.
 If the stain is still visible, you can try dabbing baking soda, baby powder, or white chalk onto the fabric.
 This item is not only for you but for your guests as well, you can leave these stain removers in restrooms for them to use, just in case someone needs to get a stain out.

 Put a travel-sized can of hairspray in your wedding day kit for any emergency or last-minute hairstyle touch ups after your hairstylist leaves.
 This offers a quick fix for a hairstyle that got messed up with all the activities.